2022 Pacific typhoon season: Tropical Storm Trases (Ester)

 A low-pressure area from a massive monsoon gyre developed into a tropical depression southeast of the Ryukyu Islands on July 29.
 The PAGASA followed suit in upgrading it, then named the system Ester.
 Trases moved generally northward over the Philippine Sea, maintaining its strength as it did so.
 Trases exited the Philippine Area of Responsibility at 05:00 PHT (21:00 UTC) on July 31; the PAGASA issued their last bulletin on the storm at 11:00 PHT (03:00 UTC).
-As Trases neared the Okinawa Islands, the JMA upgraded it into a tropical storm, and it was given the name Trases.
+As Trases neared the Okinawa Islands, the JMA upgraded it into a tropical storm, and it was given the name Trases, which replaced the name Sarika.

 Trases then passed over Okinawa, and later made landfall in Jeju Island.
 The JTWC issued a TCFA.
 Later, they upgraded Trases into a tropical depression, and gave the designation of 07W.
 Trases then interacted with the nearby Tropical Depression Songda, and made a second landfall on the mainland of South Korea on August 1.
 Not long after, the JMA downgraded Trases into a tropical depression, and the JTWC issued their last advisory on it as it lingered near the western coast of South Korea.